android156/PostBot/replit.md

 - All core functionality tested and working
 - API integration successfully authenticated using proper documentation
 - Excel processing handles the provided sample file format
+- **NEW**: Found correct API endpoint for cost calculation: `/cse/calc`
-- API endpoints for cost calculation are being explored - standard endpoints return 404
+- **NEW**: Integrated proper parameters for shipping cost calculation
 - System shows detailed status information for routes with proper city name resolution
+- Ready to get real shipping costs from TOP-EX API